LittleBaiBai/tap-playground/README.md

 TODO:

 - [ ] Figure out where does httpproxy gets created and how to get a hold of that URL
-- [ ] Create a Tekton task in templates to make a POST call to httpbin
+- [x] Create a Tekton task in templates to make a POST call to httpbin
 - [ ] Consume Workload annotations in this Tekton task
-- [ ] Use that task in a custom supply chain
+- [x] Use that task in a custom supply chain
+- [ ] Call TAP GUI url in the task